 R CMD INSTALL works in Windows to install source packages.
 No additional tools are needed if the package does not contain compiled code, and install.packages(type="source") will work for such packages.
 Those with compiled code need the tools (see Section 3.1.1 [The Windows toolset], page 16).
 The tools are found automatically by R when installed by the toolset installer.
-See Building R-devel and packages on Windows (https://cran.r-project.org/bin/windows/base/howto-R-devel.html) for more details.
+See Building R and packages (https://cran.r-project.org/bin/windows/base/howto-R-devel.html) for more details.

-Occasional permission problems after unpacking source packages have been seen on some systems: these have been circumvented by setting the environment variable R\INSTALL\TAR to 'tar.exe'.
+Occasional permission problems after unpacking source packages have been seen on some systems: these have been circumvented by setting the environment variable R_INSTALL_TAR to 'tar.exe'.